How to integrate PHP with GA4 using Google Tag Manager?

 Once signed in, click on the “Admin” option in the lower-left corner of the screen.

-Setting Up Google Analytics 4
+Google Analytics 4 Setup

 In the “Property” column, click on the “Create Property” button.

-Enter all the required details, like property name, select time zone and currency, then click the “Next” button at the bottom.
+Enter all the required details, like property name, select time zone, and currency, then click the “Next” button at the bottom.

 Then, select your industry type, describe your business size, and click the “Next” button.